jairtrejo/kana/README.md

 Kana
 ====

-A simple game for learning japanese kana.
+A simple tool for learning japanese kana.